FirmwGuy/CEP/docs/L0_KERNEL/topics/HEARTBEAT-AND-ENZYMES.md

 5) Beat 2 repeats the process, using bindings under `/data/assets/` to drive follow-up work, while `rt/beat/2` accumulates the agenda and stage logs for auditing.

 ### Design Invariants
-- Deterministic order at every step (inbox insertion, match ordering, dependency-aware enzyme ordering, name-based tie-breaks).
+- Deterministic order at every step (impulse insertion, match ordering, dependency-aware enzyme ordering, name-based tie-breaks).
 - Single-run per enzyme per pair in a beat.
 - No visibility leaks: outputs from N only become visible at N+1.
 - Pure path addressing: enzymes receive only paths, never raw internal pointers.

 ### Testing Notes
-- Unit-test matching rules with fixed registries and synthetic inboxes.
+- Unit-test matching rules with fixed registries and synthetic impulse ledgers.
 - Simulate multiple beats to confirm N→N+1 visibility and idempotency.
-- Verify that reordering registrations or inbox entries changes outcomes only as defined by the deterministic rules.
+- Verify that reordering registrations or impulse ledger entries changes outcomes only as defined by the deterministic rules.

 ## OPS/STATES Operations